apache/carbondata/docs/mv-guide.md

      LOCAL_DICTIONARY_EXCLUDE, INVERTED_INDEX, NO_INVERTED_INDEX, SORT_COLUMNS, LONG_STRING_COLUMNS,
      RANGE_COLUMN & COLUMN_META_CACHE.
-   * TableProperty given in Properties will be considered for materialized view creation, even though if same property is inherited from related table, which allows user to provide different table properties for materialized view.
+   * TableProperty given in Properties will be considered for materialized view creation, even though if same property is inherited from fact table, which allows user to provide different table properties for materialized view.
    * Materialized view creation with limit or union all CTAS queries is unsupported.
    * Materialized view does not support streaming.